Portal Reporting

 What Users Can Review

-The portal shows run summaries, scenario rows, interactive trend charts, latency percentiles, request counts, success and failure counts, failure rate, duration, and bytes.
+The portal shows run summaries, scenario rows, interactive trend charts, request counts, failure rate, p50/p95/p99 latency, and bytes.
 The default graph is a line chart with hover values, highlighted points, and a crosshair for comparing visible scenarios.
 Users can switch to other supported views when the page allows it.

 Repeated Runs